endoflife-date/endoflife.date/products/nuxt.md

 releases:
 -   releaseCycle: "3"
+    releaseDate: 2022-11-16
     support: true
     eol: false
     latest: "3.3.2"
     latestReleaseDate: 2023-03-24
-    releaseDate: 2022-11-16

 -   releaseCycle: "2"
+    releaseDate: 2018-09-20
     support: 2022-11-16
     eol: 2023-12-31
     latest: "2.16.3"
     latestReleaseDate: 2023-03-17
-    releaseDate: 2018-09-20

 ---

-> [Nuxt](https://nuxt.com/) is a free and open-source framework with an intuitive and extendable way to create type-safe, performant and production-grade full-stack web applications and websites with Vue.js.
+> [Nuxt](https://nuxt.com/) is a free and open-source framework with an intuitive and extendable way
+> to create type-safe, performant and production-grade full-stack web applications and websites with
+> Vue.js.

 Nuxt follows [Semantic Versioning](https://semver.org/).
 The roadmap plans for a major release every year, with an expectation of patch releases every week or so and minor releases every month or so.

-Minor and Patch releases should never contain breaking changes with the exception of features marked "experimental".
+Minor and Patch releases should never contain breaking changes except for features marked as _experimental_.

 Nuxt 2 will reach End of Life (EOL) on December 31st, 2023 at the same time as Vue 2 does.
 All supported versions should run on [all currently supported Node.js](/nodejs) releases.